vipinvkmenon/terraform-exporter-btp/docs/troubleshooting.md

 ## Some role collections are not exported

-We are removing role collections that are part of the initial creation process of a subaccount or that get created when you subscribe to a application.
+We are removing role collections that are part of the initial creation process of a subaccount or directory or that get created when you subscribe to an application or create a service instance.

-If the generated JSON file (command `btptf create-json`) or the Terraform Code does not contain role collections you would have expected you can switch off this feature by setting the environment variable `BTPTF_SKIP_RCFILTER` to a non-empty value:
+If the generated JSON file (command `btptf create-json`) or the generated Terraform code does not contain role collections you would have expected you can deactivate this feature by setting the environment variable `BTPTF_SKIP_RCFILTER` to a non-empty value:

 === "Windows"